hal/elemento/README.md

 EventType.bind(listItem, click, event -> DomGlobal.alert("Clicked"));
 ```

-The latter approach returns `com.google.web.bindery.event.shared.HandlerRegistration` which you can use to remove the handler again.
+The latter approach returns `org.gwtproject.event.shared.HandlerRegistration` which you can use to remove the handler again.

 In order to make it easier to work with keyboard events, Elemento provides an [enum](http://rawgit.com/hal/elemento/site/apidocs/org/jboss/gwt/elemento/core/Key.html) with the most common keyboard codes: